 6. Enter the Crooked House

-There are so many beautiful buildings in Canterbury but Sir John Boys House (sometimes known as Crooked House) is the quirkiest with its delightfully skewed appearance.
+There are so many beautiful buildings in Canterbury.
+Too many to count.
+But one stands out above the rest: Sir John Boys House also known as Crooked House.
+It’s quirky and delightfully skewed.

 This 17th-century half-timbered building is named in memory of Sir John Boys, an MP and the first recorder of Canterbury (d.
 1612).
 The most noticeable feature is the front door which tilts severely to the left to fit the equally tilted door frame.
 It’s currently a bookshop with proceeds going to the local homeless charity, Catching Lives.